Chaudhry Sarwar

-Chaudhry Mohammad Sarwar (چوہدری محمد سرور) is a Pakistani and former British politician who served as the 31st and 33rd Governor of Punjab, from 2013 to 2015 and from 2018 to 2022.
+Chaudhry Mohammad Sarwar (چوہدری محمد سرور) is a Pakistani and former British politician who served as the 38th and 40th Governor of Punjab, from 2013 to 2015 and from 2018 to 2022.
 In his first term, he represented the Pakistan Muslim League (N).
 In his second term, he represented the Pakistan Tehreek-e-Insaf.
 He was a member of the Senate of Pakistan from March 2018 until September 2018.
-From 1997 to 2010 Sarwar was a Member of Parliament in the United Kingdom, representing a constituency in Glasgow, Scotland.
+From 1997 to 2010 Sarwar was a Member of Parliament in the United Kingdom, representing the constituency of Glasgow Central in Glasgow, Scotland.
+He is the father of Anas Sarwar, the current leader of the Scottish Labour Party.

 Born in Pirmahal, Punjab, Sarwar moved to Scotland in 1976 and built up a chain of cash and carry stores.
 Sarwar served as the Scottish Labour Member of Parliament for Glasgow Central from 1997 to 2010 and retired from UK politics in 2010.
 During his tenure at Westminster, Sarwar served on the Scottish Affairs Select Committee, and his youngest son Anas Sarwar, who currently leads the Scottish Labour Party, served as MP for the same constituency from 2010 to 2015.
-He was the country's first Muslim Member of Parliament.
+He was the first Muslim Member of Parliament in the United Kingdom.

 He relinquished UK citizenship in July 2013 and became Governor of Punjab, representing the Pakistan Muslim League (N).
-He resigned from the position on 29 January 2015 after disagreeing with government foreign policy.
+He resigned from the position on 29 January 2015 after disagreeing with the government's foreign policy.
 He joined the Pakistan Tehreek-e-Insaf (PTI) on 10 February 2015.

 He was a member of the Senate of Pakistan from March to September 2018.
 He was appointed to a second term as Governor of Punjab in September 2018.

 Early and family life

-Chaudhry Mohammad Sarwar was born on 1st January 1950 to a Punjabi family in Sain De Khuie, a village near Lyallpur (now Faisalabad), Pakistan.
+Mohammad Sarwar was born on 1 January 1950 to a Punjabi Arain family in Sain De Khuie, a village near Lyallpur (now Faisalabad), Pakistan.
 His family migrated from Jalandhar in 1947.
 In 1976 Sarwar moved to Scotland.
 That year he married Perveen Sarwar, with whom he has three sons and one daughter.

 In 1982 Sarwar and his brother founded United Wholesale Grocers, a wholesale cash and carry business.
 In 2002 the brothers split the business, with Sarwar renaming his part as United Wholesale (Scotland) while his brother retained the previous name.

 His eldest son was accused of an £850,000 missing trader fraud in United Wholesale (Scotland) while he was managing director in 2003.
-In 2011 the Court of Criminal Appeal overturned his earlier conviction in 2007 for the fraud.
-Mohammad Sarwar was a remunerated director of the company,.
+In 2011 the Court of Criminal Appeal overturned his 2007 conviction in the case.
+Mohammad Sarwar was a remunerated director of the company.